bugfender/BugfenderSDK-Vue-Sample/README.md

 ### Handling crashes

 Vue.js registers a global error handler that overrides Bugfenders default global error handler.
 So, to catch unhandled errors and report them to Bugfender you'll need a custom Vue `errorHandler`.
-This repository contains an example on how to implement this, you just need to set `errorHandler` on the Vue object:
+This repository contains an example on how to implement this, you just need to set `errorHandler` on the Vue `app` instance:

-    Vue.config.errorHandler = function (msg, vm, trace) {
+    app.config.errorHandler = function (msg, vm, trace) {
       Bugfender.sendCrash('Error: ' + msg, ' VUE Error:' + trace);
     }